kevinweber/inline-comments/readme.txt

 == Changelog ==

+= 2.1 =
+* New feature: References.
+* Fixed not working option "Always Display Bubbles".

 = 2.0.2 =
 * Improved UX: Close comments when user clicks on the same bubble again.
 * Added Serbian translation by Ogi Djuraskovic.